Getting to Know Your Neighborhood: Inman Square

 415 Washington St., Somerville

 With its burnished copper ceilings, Iberian tiles, and cozy mahogany nooks, Dalí Restaurant and Tapas Bar (10 minutes by foot from the heart of the square) is one of Cambridge’s most romantic dining destinations.
 The sangria, sherry, and Rioja all flow freely, and the extensive and delicious tapas offerings—venison sausage with pomegranate sauce, braised rabbit with red wine, juniper berries, and garlic—are ideal for sharing.
 For a main course, try the sea bass baked in a crust of salt or paella for two.
-Dalí is the perfect place to impress a first date, or rekindle an old flame.
+Dalí is the perfect place to impress a first date or rekindle an old flame.
 This is a true neighborhood haunt—you won’t find many tourists here.
-If Dalí’s owner, Mario, is at the front door to greet you, you’re in luck; give him a hug.

 Click on the points in the map above for more information on the places listed in our guide to the Inman Square area.